Was Your Stroke Misdiagnosed?

 • Sudden severe headache

 As a stroke survivor, you understand just how important it is to seek medical attention immediately after you experience a stroke or some of the warning signs.
-There are several steps that your doctor or physician should have followed during your diagnosis and examination.
+There are several steps that your physician should have followed during your diagnosis and examination.

 2. Physical Examination.
 After checking your vitals, a neurologic examination will then test the nerves and muscles to see if reflexes, coordination, strength, and/or sensation have been impacted.
-Questions will also be asked to examine thinking, speech, and memory – which are all factors that can be impacted by a stroke.
+Questions will also be asked to examine thinking, speech, and memory – all factors that can be impacted by a stroke.

-In order to correctly diagnose a stroke, a proper and complete examination is necessary.
-Maybe you went to a doctor complaining of sudden headache or dizziness and you were quickly just written a prescription and sent on your way without a full evaluation.
+To correctly diagnose a stroke, a proper and complete examination is necessary.
+Maybe you went to a doctor complaining of a sudden headache or dizziness, and you were quickly just written a prescription and sent on your way without a full evaluation.
 Or maybe you took your mother to the emergency room because she was experiencing confusion, and she was simply diagnosed as experiencing the symptoms of dementia – only to later suffer from a debilitating stroke.
-If you experienced something similar to these examples, then there is a likelihood that you did not receive the medical care you deserved.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.